 E2LA Summer Camp

-Educate to Liberate Academy is a summer intensive for underserved high school students across Central Florida, designed to prepare the next generation of independent thinkers and ethical leaders.
+Educate to Liberate Academy is a summer intensive for underserved high school students across Central Florida, designed to prepare the next generation of Critical THINKERS and SOCIAL IMPACT LEADERS.

 What is E2LA?

 Educate to Liberate Academy (E2LA) is a residential summer camp in Orlando, Florida.
-Over one transformative week, students engage in immersive workshops, collaborative projects, and dynamic discussions that sharpen their critical thinking, strengthen their media literacy, and empower them to become responsible digital citizens.
+Over five transformative days, students engage in immersive workshops, collaborative projects, and dynamic discussions that sharpen their critical thinking, strengthen their media literacy, and empower them to become responsible digital citizens.

 Program Dates